HoboOthello/HoboOthello/README.md

 HoboOthello by Laura, Steffen and Björn.
 A Othello/Reversi Game.
 A special shout out goes to Rudi for his headaches while double checking crappy HoboCode.
 Part credit for the resizable game board goes out to ByMiles for the classy reminder that in fact there is a ComponentListener in Java Swing.
+All .png files downloaded from the pixabay.com.
+Keep it free!
+All .wav files downloaded from the flashkit.com/soundfx/.
+Keep it free!
 When playing, dont forget to Go Hobo!

 And never forget to STAY HOBO!!